 I fell in love with mindfulness and became fascinated by it’s ability to help us thrive.
 I saw how it could help us work with our thoughts and emotions and incorporate more wellness into our lives.
-I became interested in how it could be used to engage the personal and professional in ways that not only made us more empowered and present for them but more present for ourselves.
+I became interested in how it could be used to engage the personal, professional, and the political in ways that not only made us more empowered and present for them but more present for ourselves.
 I learned firsthand that external advocacy needs to be accompanied by internal advocacy and became interested in what it meant to confront internalized oppressive structures, social conditioning, and unresolved traumas and needs.
 I started thinking more about the importance of healing, self-awareness, and wellness in not just sustainable advocacy and activism but also more broadly in what it means to live a full and meaningful life.

 My vision is to use my education, work experiences, and specialized training to advocate for both individual and systemic healing, empowerment, and change.
 I want to share tools and strategies that can help us show up in our personal and professional lives with more power, ease, compassion, wisdom, and presence during both good times and bad.
 In the end, the truth of the matter is no matter who we are, where we are, or what field we work in, we can all benefit from coming back to ourselves and being a little more here right now.